riderjensen/personal-site/src/posts/streaming-mp4-to-twitch.md

 ```
 What is the problem with this?
 Well earlier in the article I touched lightly on rtmp and how it opens a connection for us to send a stream of data.
 When we send FFmpeg this command, we tell it to open a connection to that Twitch ingest server at the URL we passed to it.
 Then when the FFmpeg command completes (i.e. when it finishes streaming the video), the stream closes.
 If we stream the videos in a loop like we did while the code was on WSL, FFmpeg is starting and stopping the stream after every single video which is not the behavior I want.
 At the very least, I would want the whole show to play before the stream is restarted.

 I don't know all the technical details behind FFmpeg but from what I gather, FFmpeg is opening a connection and sending some packets that Twitch interprets as what we could call a "Stream Start" event.
 Then when FFmpeg finishes sending the video and closes the connection, it sends some packets that Twitch interprets as what we could call a "Stream End" event.
-Unfortunately I don't know how to intercept these packets or tell FFmpeg to keep the connection open though I bet there is probably aw way to do it.
+Unfortunately I don't know how to intercept these packets or tell FFmpeg to keep the connection open though I bet there is probably a way to do it.
 Instead, I thought of two solutions.

 #### The Preferred Way